 19. Some Muslim countries have strict alcohol consumption rules.
 Kuwait and Saudi Arabia are completely dry!
 Before you travel, check the calendar for religious holidays (especially Ramadan) in the country you’re traveling to.
 Restaurants can be closed during these times, and alcohol can be forbidden.

 20. Hotel breakfasts are often overpriced and underwhelming.
-If it’s not included, grab a croissant and coffee at the corner cafe instead.
+If it’s not included in your rate, grab a croissant and coffee at the corner cafe instead.
 You can often get a full breakfast at a nearby restaurant for half the price of the hotel’s meager buffet.

 21. Be aware of the price of the water you’re being served.
 If it’s from a bottle, it’s likely not free, and it can be quite overpriced.
 Ask for tap water if you’re in a country that has good water.
 Also, outside the U.S. water isn’t typically served automatically.
 You have to ask for it and be prepared to pay for it.